 PDOiler Automatic Chain Oiler

-The PDOlier operates on an electric pump to deliver an even application of oil in conditions ranging from -10c to 50c
+The PDOlier operates on an electric pump to deliver an even oil application in conditions ranging from -10c to 50c.

 The pump traps a fixed quantity of lubricant before forcing it through the discharge pipe and onto the wick applicator.